MrBenGriffin/or-tools-fun/README.md

 ### Seating - A Delegate Seating Problem
 _This is the problem that introduced me to **or-tools**._

-This is the sort of problem that I consider to be verging on requiring access to magic.
+**This was a real world problem - and the solver saved the organisers a fortune in seats.
+It felt like real magic.**

+The actual event involved seating nearly a thousand delegates.
+Finding a solution allowed for the organiser to choose the most suitable venue.

-There is a one day event that covers several named sessions.
+There is a one-day event that covers several named sessions.
 The seating for the event does not change: seats are arranged in named rows of different lengths.

 Company (organisation) delegates should always sit together, and a delegate should not have to switch seats if attending successive sessions.